Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 **Date:** 2026-06-07
 **Project:** Local LLM Coding Server on Vast.ai
 **Stack:** llama.cpp, Qwen3.6 27B, Caddy, Vast.ai Tunnels, OpenCode
-**Goal:** Run a local OpenAI-compatible LLM server, protect it with an API key, expose it through a Vast.ai tunnel, and connect it to OpenCode.
+**Goal:** Run a local OpenAI-compatible LLM server, protect it with an API key, expose it through a Vast.ai tunnel, log token usage, and connect it to OpenCode.

 ---